Red Hat Quarkus native applications monitoring with metrics and logs

-Learn how Dynatrace can monitor metrics and logs from a Quarkus application compiled as a native image.
+Learn how Dynatrace can trace native Java applications and monitor metrics and logs of a Quarkus application compiled as a native image.

 Prerequisites